penpot/penpot-docs/technical-guide/configuration.md

 ### Authentication Providers

-For configure the authentication with third-party auth providers you will need to configure penpot and set the correct callback of your penpot instance in the auth-provider configuration.
+To configure the authentication with third-party auth providers you will need to configure penpot and set the correct callback of your penpot instance in the auth-provider configuration.